deniskulicek/Data-Science-TUDelft/README.md

 * it is either (URL,link) or (URL, str(HashMap(string:int)))  --- in this latter case you need to convert back from string to Hashmap

-* It has to compute the similarity between the pages (the keys) with an algorith that looks how similar the hashmaps are (filter the HTML words first).
+* It has to compute the similarity between the pages (the keys) with an algorith that looks how similar the hashmaps are.
 Do compute only the similarity between pages that have a link!

 * the algorithm should give a low score to the pages that have a really similar word hashmap and a high score to those that have a original hashmap.
 So the pages that are highly "shared" gets a low value, while the pages that are "uncommon" gets a high value